devopswise/cdt/README.md

 ## Screenshots
 <img src="https://raw.githubusercontent.com/devopswise/cdt/master/resources/images/jenkins-with-other-tabs.png">
 <img src="https://raw.githubusercontent.com/devopswise/cdt/master/resources/images/puppet-users.png" width="300"><img src="https://raw.githubusercontent.com/devopswise/cdt/master/resources/images/grafana-dashboard-traefik.png" height="600">

+## Features
+- cdt comes with sample persona's puppets. like Alice Developer, Charlie Lead Developer.
+Their access rights and user accounts also come preconfigured.
+- cdt is also suitable for training.
+- cdt installs a proxy server (traefik) so you can access like jenkins.yourdomain.com etc.
+- cdt generates a https certificate (either ss, or using lets encrypt)
+- all communication between tools and outside world are over https.
+- cdt installs a common ldap directory and create testing users on this directory.
+- passwords if this users are generated here under credentials dir.
+- all sdlc apps are configured to use ldap.
+- gitea, rocket chat comes bootstrapped for you.
+- ec2 instance is isolated, created and secured.
+- only required ports leaved open, other firewalled.
+- to access ec2 server a ssh provate key had generated and keept locally only on this server.
+- an smtp relay gets installed and configured to use gmail.
+- cdt configures outgoing mail for all tools. so apps can send notifications to team.
+- all application data created by the tools is persisted and located on /opt/docker-volumes, so it is easy to backup, migrate
+- cdt install prometheus and grafana and creates grafana dashboards for tools.
+- grafana can also be used to monitor applications created by team.
+- cdt uses official docker images for tools and tools can be updated easily.
+- when a self signed cert is generated, all apps made trust the grnerated certificate.

 ## Persistence
 Regarding data files or configuration files created by this installation, everything stored on /opt folder on aws instance (or your vm).